barbeque/pc9821-floppy-adapter/README.md

 Note that this is only intended to work on the NEC FD1138T floppy drives; reportedly, the 1138H needs a "VFO board" in order to work.

+If you have an NEC _1148T_ floppy drive, you already have a 34-pin floppy connector, and can just use the Gotek in Shugart mode.

 ![Adapter soldered together](adapter.jpg)
 ![Adapter installed in a PC9821AP2](installed-adapter.jpg)